JDM95aus/Project_OpenSourceTerracore_P.O.S.T./README.md

+##*Nothing is impossible, even in physics, every problem has a solution. it's simply a matter of finding it*

 # *"True sovereignty is not granted by a system; it is asserted by creating a system of your own that is so logically complete and functionally independent that the old system has no point of leverage."*
 Written by Joshua Roy Dakin Mandryk